-As a globally engaged institution, the University of Colorado Colorado seeks and maintains cooperation with higher education institutions, government, and non-government entities, throughout the world.
-The Senior International Office and Director of Global Engagement for the University is responsible, in conjunction with legal counsel, for developing policies and procedures for the initiation, vetting, and approval of new international partnerships and the agreements governing these formal relationships.
-The Office for Global Engagement (OGE) manages the process and ensures coordination with all concerned units across campus.
+As a globally engaged institution, the University of Colorado Colorado Springs seeks and maintains cooperation with higher education institutions, government, and non-government entities, throughout the world.
+The Senior International Office and Director of International Affairs for the University is responsible, in conjunction with legal counsel, for developing policies and procedures for the initiation, vetting, and approval of new international partnerships and the agreements governing these formal relationships.
+International Affairs manages the process and ensures coordination with all concerned units across campus.

-For UCCS faculty and staff interested in developing a new international partnership, please complete the Partnership Proposal Form and review the information and resources on this website.
-After the partnership proposal form is submitted, a meeting will be scheduled to discuss the details of the agreement and the process to final agreement and signatures.
-For any questions, please contact Dr. Mandy Hansen at email@example.com or 719-255-7528.
+For UCCS faculty and staff interested in developing a new international partnership, please review the information and resources on this website.
+After you review the information, please contact Dr. Mandy Hansen at email@example.com or 719-255-5018 to schedule a meeting to discuss the details of the agreement and the process to finalize agreement and signatures.
+For any questions, please contact Dr. Mandy Hansen at firstname.lastname@example.org or 719-255-7528.

 Definition of an International Partnership